outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - example specific function mapping:

+      - riemann sum
+        - related questions
+          - why would the sum of inverses of squares (like an 'area') equal a factor of pi squared/6?
+            - inverses are related to the natural log base e having its area summed across consecutive values, and e is related to pi

       - twin primes
         - standardized version: the 'prime differences equal to the unit even number' is an infinite sequence
         - related rules: